 This national awareness day has set a clear aim, to get everyone, for one day, writing their very own poem, letter, story, song and much more.

-This year is only the second National Writing Day, but after the success of last year, they want to keep going in the aims that it will become a well-known annual occurrence.
-So let’s help them make this one even bigger and better than last year by showing our support for everything creative.
+National Writing Day is still a relatively new awareness day, however after the success of it’s first year, they want to keep going in the aims that it will become a well-known annual occurrence.

 Why should we encourage creative writing?